dereuromark/cakephp-tinyauth/docs/Authorization.md

 Note: Prefixes are always `lowercase_underscored`.
 The route inflects to the final casing if needed.
 Nested prefixes are joined using `/`, e.g. `my/admin/nested/`.

-Using only "allowing" is recommended for security reasons.
+Using only "granting" is recommended for security reasons.
 Careful with denying, as this can accidentally open up more than desired actions.
 If you really want to use it:

 ```ini